Your brain has 100 billion neurons, 100 trillion connections and you only command 5% of it.

 Important Questions to Ask:

-According to Daniel Kahneman, author of Thinking, Fast and Slow (2013), recommends that you ask three questions to minimize the impact of cognitive biases in your decision making:
+According to Daniel Kahneman, psychologist and author of Thinking, Fast and Slow (2013), recommends that you ask three questions to minimize the impact of cognitive biases in your decision making:

 1) Is there any reason to suspect the people making the recommendation of biases are based on self-interest, overconfidence, or attachment to past experiences?
 Realistically speaking, it is almost impossible for people to not have these three influence their decisions.

 2) Have the people making the recommendation fallen in love with it?
 Again, this is almost inevitability because, in most cases, people wouldn’t make the recommendation unless they loved it.

 3) Was there group-think or were there dissenting opinions within the decision-making team?
 This question can be mitigated before the decision-making process begins by collecting a team of people who will proactively offer opposing viewpoints and challenge the conventional wisdom of the group.

 In answering each of these questions, you must look closely at how each may be woven into the recommendations that have been offered and separate them from their value.
 If a recommendation doesn’t stand up to scrutiny on its own merits, free of cognitive bias, it should be discarded.